ARO Pioneer Award in Basic Science

 CALL FOR NOMINATIONS: ARO PIONEER AWARD IN BASIC SCIENCE

-The Association for Research in Otolaryngology will start accepting nominations for the 2026 ARO Pioneer Award in Basic Science in July 2025.
+The Association for Research in Otolaryngology will start accepting nominations for the 2026 ARO Pioneer Award in Basic Science on June 16, 2025.

 ABOUT THE ARO PIONEER AWARD IN BASIC SCIENCE

 This award recognizes a body of work representing a significant advance in hearing, vestibular, or related science and established in the awardee’s own lab.
 The topic should be related to the scientific interests of the Association as represented at the annual ARO meeting.
 As the award is for a body of work, the award may be shared among investigators who have worked as a team.
-The awardee(s) will be asked to give a scientific talk at the 2025 meeting (one per award).
+The awardee(s) will be honored at the ARO Award Ceremony during the 2026 MidWinter Meeting in San Juan, Puerto Rico.

 Please read carefully before submitting.